-We hope that you will take these comments into consideration and we look forward for future opportunities to discuss.
+As noted above, we look forward to continuing our discussions with Regional Staff through our BILD Peel IZ working group, specifically as it relates to the details of the NBLC feasibility assessment.
+In the meantime, we hope that you will take these comments into consideration.
 If you have any questions or comments, please do not hesitate to contact the undersigned.